ntopia/os-project/README.md

 First check input value, then create a new lock and wait for spin lock.

-After spin lock is granted, check if it can be acquired immediately. if it is, add it to acquired list and returns. if not, add it to pending list and calls mutex_lock twice, then this system call will be finished when deadlock is resolved.
+After spin lock is granted, check if it can be acquired immediately.
+If it is, add it to acquired list and returns.
+If not, add it to pending list and calls mutex_lock twice, then this system call will be finished when deadlock is resolved.

 #### rotunlock\_read and rotunlock\_write

-First check input value, then find acquired lock that matched given condition. if there is one, release it.
+First check input value, then find acquired lock that matched given condition.
+If there is one, release it.

 Finally, resolve pending rotation locks and free allocated memory.